 The Master of Arts in Transformative Leadership and Spirituality consists of 36 credits.
-A minimum of 21 credits must be taken through Hartford Seminary and all degree requirements must be completed within six years.
+A minimum of 24 credits must be taken through Hartford Seminary and all degree requirements must be completed within six years.

-Required Courses Dialogue in a World of Difference (DI-530) 3 credits Field Education in Leadership/Spirituality (AM-585) 3 credits Transformative Spirituality: Living in and Through the Spirit (WS-610) 3 credits Religious Heritage Sacred Scripture 3 credits
+Required Courses Dialogue in a World of Difference (DI-530) 3 credits Field Education in Leadership/Spirituality (MA-610) 3 credits Core course in transformative leadership and spirituality (WS-610 or WS-641 or WS-643) 3 credits Religious Heritage Sacred Scripture 3 credits

-Theology OR Ethics 3 credits History OR Religion and Society 3 credits
+Theology OR Ethics 3 credits

-Focused Electives
+History OR Religion and Society 3 credits

-Elective courses must be in the areas of Arts of Ministry (AM), Dialogue (DI), or Worship and Spirituality (WS)
+Focused Electives Elective courses must be in the areas of Arts of Ministry (AM), Dialogue (DI), or Worship and Spirituality (WS) 15 credits

-Final Requirement Project in Transformative Leadership and/or Spirituality (MA-590) 3 credits
+Final Requirement Project in Transformative Leadership and/or Spirituality (MA- 590) 3 credits

-Total Credits - 36 credits
+Total Credits - - 36 credits